 Tax appeals are a method in which the taxpayer and IRS resolve a disagreement through the mediations of the appeals office.
 This is typically done when the IRS makes adjustments that you do not agree with on your tax return.
 Instead of just accepting the adjustments and potentially having to pay more taxes, you can disagree with the adjustments and draft a formal written protest to the IRS appeals office.

 Generally speaking, any adjustments made by the IRS can be appealed.
-This includes any disallowing of deductions or credits, penalties, and interests added to your tax bill, tax liens, levies or seizures announced by the IRS.
-You can also appeal installment payment agreements and even Offers in Compromise offers.
+This includes any disallowing of deductions or credits, penalties, and interests added to your tax bill, tax liens, levies, or seizures announced by the IRS.
+You can also appeal installment payment agreements and even Offers in Compromise.

 To request a tax appeal, you must draft a formal letter of appeal stating your disagreement with the decisions made with regards to your taxes and prove why you disagree.
 Then, mail the letter of appeal to the same address stated in the letter explaining your appeals rights.

 If the case is not resolved when it is sent to the IRS and your reasoning has validity, then the appeal will be sent to the appeals office for further consideration.
-When requesting for a tax appeal, you can either represent yourself on the appeal or have a professional represent you.
-If choosing the latter and you would like only your representative to deal with the situation, you must fill out Form 2848.
+When requesting a tax appeal, you can either represent yourself on the appeal or have a professional tax attorney represent you.
+If choosing the latter and you would like only your representative to deal with the situation, you must fill out Form 2848 (Instructions).